Lesson 7 of 7 - evolve a high-nurturance stepfamily

 typical needs range between surface, intermediate, and primary; and immediate to long-term.
 (A D ?)

-To make what follows more vivid, pause now and mentally identify the top three interpersonal things that are causing you significant "stress" (worry, frustration, guilt, shame, resentment, hurt, anxiety, etc).
-See what level they are per the following table...
+To make what follows more vivid, pause now and mentally identify the top three interpersonal things that are causing you significant "stress" (worry, frustration, guilt, shame, resentment, hurt, anxiety, dread, etc).
+See what level these stressors are per the following table...

-Typical divorcing families and stepfamilies have three levels of concurrent problems:
+Typical divorcing families and stepfamilies have a mix of three levels of concurrent problems:

 Level 1) Typical SURFACE Problems over...